 These second half parts are actually some random parts of my life.

-I remember last year I had gone to the Comic Con fest in Bangalore.
-I was there sitting with my friend at morning 3.30 in the Airport.
-The flight was scheduled at around 6.00.
-There was an Open WiFi over there from the Reliance company, and my friend was trying to connect but was getting a bad reception and he was getting thrown out randomly by the router.
+I remember last year I went to the Comic-Con Fest in Bangalore.
+I was there sitting with my friend at morning 3.30 at the Airport.
+The flight was around 6.00.
+There was an Open WiFi over there from the Reliance company, and my friend was trying to connect but was getting a bad reception, and he was getting thrown out randomly by the router.

-I searched the radio frequency from where I could get the maximum range, and then I asked him to connect.
-He connected it, but still he wasn’t getting much of a download speed, it was like around 30-40kbps.
-So, before he starts bugging me again, I thought I would take a look at it.
-When I opened Kali Nethunter (Rom for NEXUS series based on Kali Linux OS) and scanned the area with Nmap using my WLAN adapter, I saw that there were like 130-140 people connected to that Hotspot.
+I searched the radio frequency from where I could get the maximum range and then asked him to connect.
+He connected it, but still, he wasn’t getting much download speed.
+It was around 30-40kbps.
+So, before he starts bugging me again, I thought I would look at it.
+When I opened Kali Nethunter (Rom for NEXUS series based on Kali Linux OS) and scanned the area with Nmap using my WLAN adapter, I saw 130-140 people connected to that Hotspot.

-So, I started a deauth attack, which threw out all the people connected to the router except my friend (Since I had put his IP address as an exception).
-Now, he was getting a speed of around 10-12 mbps.
+So, I started a death attack, which threw out all the people connected to the router except my friend (Since I had put his IP address as an exception).
+Now, he was getting a speed of around 10-12 Mbps.

 I silently boarded and flew and came back to Mumbai.
-After my flight landed, I went into the store of Reliance, and just told them as a courtesy to strengthen their network cyber security, but what they told me in return was astonishing, ”Are bhai, jisko jo karna hai karne do, wo hamara kaam nai hai”(Let anyone do what they want, its not my job to do anything).
+After my flight landed, I went into the store of Reliance and just told them as a courtesy to strengthen their cyber network security, but what they told me in return was astonishing, ”Are bhai, jisko jo karna hai karne do, wo hamara kaam nai hai”(Let anyone do what they want, it’s not my job to do anything).

-Another incident I recall is I was sitting with my friends in Mumbai in the office cafeteria this year, and they asked me to show them some stuff based on hacking.
-It was 15 minutes left for me to get my lunch time over, So I thought why not.
-I asked them one of their friends name and Area in which he lived.
+Another incident I recall is sitting with my friends in Mumbai in the office cafeteria this year, and they asked me to show them some hacking-related stuff.
+It took 15 minutes for me to get my lunchtime over, So why not.
+I asked them for one of their friends’ names and the area where he lived.
 They gladly told me that.

-I had a OnePlus One cell this time with me loaded with Kali Nethunter and multiple other pentesting Apps.
-I accessed some social networking sites like Facebook, LinkedIn and Naukri.com and was able to gather the person’s email ID and phone number.
-I had changed my name in TrueCaller to Google India few days before this, so I thought that Social Engineering would be my best chance right now.
+I had a OnePlus One cell this time with me, loaded with Kali Nethunter and multiple other pen-testing Apps.
+I accessed some social networking sites like Facebook, LinkedIn, and Naukri.com and was able to gather the person’s email ID and phone number.
+I had changed my name in TrueCaller to Google India a few days before, so I thought that Social Engineering would be my best chance.
 I called up that guy, and this was the conversation:

-Me: Sir, I believe that this is your mail ID and cell phone number, can you confirm the same.
+Me: Sir, this is your mail ID and cell phone number.
+Can you confirm the same?

 XYZ: Yes, how can I help you?

-Me: Sir, I can see that you stay in Mumbai, Borivali(I got this area from his friend)
+Me: Sir, I can see that you are staying in Mumbai, Borivali(I got this area from his friend)

 XYZ: Yes, Sir.
 How do you know that?

-Me: Mr XYZ, As I told you I am calling from Google India, we can trace your IP address from here.
-I am calling from the cyber security team and wanted to tell you that some one tried to hack into your account this morning.
-I will be sending you a confirmation code right now to verify that this is you and will reset your password.
+Me: Mr. XYZ, As I told you, I am calling from Google India.
+We can trace your IP address from here.
+I am calling from the cyber security team.
+Someone tried to hack into your account this morning.
+I will now send you a confirmation code to verify that this is you and will reset your password.
 Kindly change your password after 24 Hours.
-(The confirmation code was nothing but Google verification code when you reset your password using ‘Forgot Password’ tab)
+(The confirmation code was nothing but a Google verification code when you reset your password using the ‘Forgot Password tab)

 Me: Have a nice day ahead, thank you.

-Now most of you might be thinking that this is pure conning, where is hacking in this?
+Now most of you might think that this is pure conning.
+Where is hacking in this?
 But no, this is pure hacking.
 Hacking is a very wide concept.
-This was a mixture of Social Engineering, Footprinting and Reconnaissance.
+This was a mixture of Social Engineering, Footprinting, and Reconnaissance.
 And this is what most people don’t know.
-I have seen some people, who think hacking is like typing something very fast and its done, but it only happens in movies.
-In real life, you just cannot sit on a computer and type some keywords, you need to get up and actually will have to do some physical stuff.
+Some people think hacking is like typing something very fast, but it only happens in movies.
+In real life, you just cannot sit at a computer and type some keywords.
+You need to get up and actually will have to do some physical stuff.

 So, now you might be thinking that this is just my experience.
 But that’s just not it.
 People all around the world don’t know much about this.
-People normally leave a lot of stuff disclosed on social networking websites, job portals and it becomes easier for hackers to gain your trust and act as if they are a part of something important.
+People normally leave a lot of stuff disclosed on social networking websites and job portals, and it becomes easier for hackers to gain your trust and act as if they are a part of something important.

-If that’s not dangerous enough, then let me tell you something more.
-People normally download lots of cracked games and softwares from different websites and torrents.
-But what they don’t know is that these aren’t just plain cracked software packages.
+Let me tell you something more if that’s not dangerous enough.
+People normally download many cracked games and software from different websites and torrents.
+But they don’t know that these aren’t just plain cracked software packages.
 They have Trojans and viruses embedded in them.
-When you run those applications, there is a code which is getting executed at the same time which is in the background process of your explorer.
+When you run those applications, a code executes simultaneously in your explorer’s background process.

-You might think that if you don’t store any personal information on your computer, it won’t be of any use hackers.
-But, you don’t know what happens behind the scenes, do you?
+You might think that if you don’t store any personal information on your computer, it won’t be useful to hackers.
+But you don’t know what happens behind the scenes, do you?

 Let me give you an example.
-You might have heard of large banks getting robbed by hackers.
-But the thing is just one computer no matter how strong the hardware is, will not be capable of handling or cracking multiple cyber security codes and passwords at one point of time.
+You might know about large banks robbed by hackers.
+But the thing is, no matter how strong the hardware is, just one computer will not be capable of handling or cracking multiple cybersecurity codes and passwords at one point.

 So, these hackers create bots which then create botnets.
-These hackers then execute a script remotely from your computers and when the cops come to trace it, it will be you rather then it being them.
+These hackers then execute a script remotely from your computers, and when the cops come to trace it, it will be you rather than it being them.
 One trojan may affect your computer, and you won’t even know that.
 So, these computers combined together are powerful enough to crack any codes.

-So, I think I have explained enough as of now as to why people should know about ethical hacking, to at least save themselves if not attack others.
+So, I think I have explained enough of why people should know about ethical hacking to save themselves, if not attack others.

 First Image Source: pixabay.com